kennysmithed/oels2021lot/oels_practical_monday_part2.md

 ---
-title: Week 4 practical
+title: Monday practical, part 2
 description: Collecting reaction time data, more complex nested trials
 ---

-## The plan for week 4 practical
+## The plan

-This week we are going to look at a bit more of the [Online Experiments with jsPsych tutorial](https://softdev.ppls.ed.ac.uk/online_experiments/index.html), and then look at code for a simple self-paced reading experiment - as you should know from the reading this week, in a self-paced reading experiment your participants read sentences word by word, and you are interested in where they are slowed down (which might indicate processing difficulties).
-We therefore care about reaction times (which we didn't for our grammaticality judgments task last week, although jsPsych collected them for us anyway).
-We are also going to see some slightly more complex timelines, with trials that consist of several parts and even a javascript function that simplifies the process of building those complex trials for us (the tutorial section you work through this week will teach you some basics of javascript to help you understand that).
+If we can fit it in, the second part of this practical is look at a bit more of the [Online Experiments with jsPsych tutorial](https://softdev.ppls.ed.ac.uk/online_experiments/index.html), and then look at code for a simple self-paced reading experiment - if this proves to be too ambitious you can cover this on Tuesday and push everything else back by one day.

+As you should know from the reading, in a self-paced reading experiment your participants read sentences word by word, and you are interested in where they are slowed down (which might indicate processing difficulties).
+We therefore care about reaction times (which we didn't for our grammaticality judgments task last, although jsPsych collected them for us anyway).
+We are also going to see some slightly more complex timelines, with trials that consist of several parts and even a javascript function that simplifies the process of building those complex trials for us (the tutorial section you work through will teach you some basics of javascript to help you understand that).
 Finally, I'll add an example at the end of how to collect demographic info from your participants, which is often something you want to do.

-Remember, as usual the idea is that you do as much of this as you can on your own (might be none of it, might be all of it) and then come to the practical drop-in sessions or use the chat on Teams to get help with stuff you need help with.
+Remember, as usual the idea is that you do as much of this as you can on your own (might be none of it, might be all of it) and then come to the practical sessions or use slack to get help with stuff you need help with.

 ## Tutorial content